Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: The Mori--Zwanzig Formalism

 The geometric representation in Fig.~\ref{fig:1} illustrates the closure problem in the Hilbert space: to evolve the exact $\bfvg(t)$, one needs to provide the orthogonal dynamics $\bfvF(t)$.
 Solving $\bfvF(t)$ is as difficult as solving the full dynamics in the physical-space picture---we would need all the information of the orthogonal components, and thus the Mori--Zwanzig formalism has little to no advantage over the physical-space picture if the task is to solve for the exact $\bfvg(t)$.
-In fact, there is no free lunch by changing the physical-space picture to the Koopman picture.
-To move forward, traditional analysis aim to select a set of slow-evolving observables---which are the coarse-grained variables---and a noise model to replace the orthogonal dynamics $\bfvF(t)$.
-The rational of this approach is that, if the selected observables are complete to describe the slow dynamics, the orthogonal dynamics shall live at a much faster timescale and a proper noise model should suffice to model $\bfvF(t)$.
+In fact, there is no free lunch by changing the Perron--Frobenius picture to the dual Koopman picture.
+To move forward, traditional analysis aim to select a set of slow-evolving observables---often referred to as the coarse-grained variables---and a noise model to replace the orthogonal dynamics $\bfvF(t)$.
+The rational of this approach is that, if the selected observables are complete to describe the slow dynamics, the orthogonal dynamics shall live at a much faster timescale and a proper noise model should suffice to \emph{model} the dynamics of $\bfvF(t)$.
+When a set of observables is given and when their dynamics when the timescales of the resolved and under-resolved observables are well-separated, Gottwald et al.~\cite{gottwald_crommelin_franzke_2017} provides a systematic slow-fast asymptotic analysis to homogenize effect of the orthogonal noise.
 The challenge is that it is not \emph{a priori} known what these observables are and what the corresponding noise model is, and identifying the observables and noise model is often from educated guesses supported by domain-specific knowledge.